 ...Spencer PriceNash, for being so much help with my moves, and always having the Austin crash pad available.

 ...Jim Andrews, for being an all-around great guy.

 ...Maria Gonzalez, for pointing me to the advertisement for my first librarian job, and encouraging me to apply for it.

 ...Jason at the Doghouse, for mixing many a great Rob Roy.

-(excluding people I still work or live with)
+(excluding people I still work with)

 ...Suzanne Harold, for two Portland-to-Coasts, several New Years Eves, and many helpful chats.